MidnattLantern/HiDoc-API/README.md

 - Watching is a yes or no state.
 The serializer.py import `IntegrityError`, that's being used to prevent 'double-watching'.

-Watch artist:
+Watch artist (unused):
 ---
+Potential future feature
 - The "watch_art" app is HiDoc's equivalent to follow profile.
-It's treated the same way as Watch Project, but for artist accounts instead of projects.
+This app remain unused in the front-end HiDoc for the moment.
+The app was developed for training/ experimental purposes.

 Run server: